PdxCodeGuild/Full-Stack-Day-Class/notes/py-virtualenv.md

 You should create a virtualenv for each separate project or problem you're working on that needs packages.
 See [app structure](/notes/py-app-structure.md) for more info.

+Realize that virtualenv commands are totaly unrelated to Git commands.
+Changing your Git branch will not modify your virtualenv; changing your virtualenv will not dirty or commit or change Git branches.

 ## Installing

 Virtualenv is also the name of the command to manage virtualenvs.